-Partnership Grant proposals are expected to respond to the objectives of the Insight program or the objectives of the Connection program, or a combination thereof.
-Proposals exclusively for partnered research training initiatives are expected to respond, instead, to the objectives of the Talent program.
-Please see the Insight, Connection and Talent program descriptions for more details.
+Partnership Grants are expected to respond to the objectives of the Insight and/or the Connection program.
+Proposals exclusively for partnered research training initiatives (see below) are expected to respond, instead, to the objectives of the Talent program.

 Partnership Grants are intended for large teams working in formal collaboration between postsecondary institutions and/or organizations of various types.

 The quality of training, mentoring and employability plans for students and emerging scholars will be evaluated as an important part of the proposed initiative.
 Please see SSHRC’s Guidelines for Effective Research Training for more information on how students and emerging scholars can meaningfully participate in proposed initiatives.

 The intellectual leadership and governance for a new or existing formal partnership may come from within the research community and/or from partner organizations from the public, private and not-for-profit sectors.
 However, only an eligible institution may administer the grant funding (see Eligibility).

 SSHRC invites applicants and their partner organizations who wish to propose formal disciplinary, interdisciplinary, interinstitutional, international and/or cross-sector partnership arrangements to apply for support through this funding opportunity.
 Funds are available to support a variety of formal partnership initiatives in all of the disciplines and themes eligible for funding at SSHRC.